 Yondo is also completely browser-based and available on all devices, meaning that your customers won’t need to worry about downloading any additional apps to meet with you or access your content.
 All your customers need to do is make their purchase, and wait to join their booking with you.
 Easy!

 Yondo also has a number of amazing integrations that can link a vast array of solutions to your platform.
-Integrate your favorite CRMs, your email marketing tools, and analytics programs to your platform.
+Integrate your favorite CRMs, marketing automation platforms, email marketing tools, and analytics programs to your platform.
 These integration partners make it easy for you to track your Yondo sales and effectively market to your customers without needing to manually transfer data between platforms.

 Step 4: Marketing Strategy